 Daniel J. Benjamin, Samantha Cunningham, Ori Heffetz, Miles Kimball , Nichole Szembrot, Friday, January 2, 2015

-Maxim Pinkovskiy, Xavier Sala-i-Martin 27 February 2014
+Maxim Pinkovskiy, Xavier Sala-i-Martin, Thursday, February 27, 2014

 How many people are poor worldwide?
 This column explains that the answer depends on whether one uses survey of national-accounts data to anchor country distributions of income.
 It then argues that night-time lights suggest that national accounts offer a better estimate.
 Developing world poverty may be as low as 4.5% in 2010, much lower than the path constructed by surveys.